ToolJet/ToolJet/docs/docs/marketplace.md

 ## Enabling the marketplace for your instance

-To enable the marketplace feature, users will have to add the following environment variable in the [`.env`](/docs/setup/env-vars#marketplace-feature-enable--optional-) file:
+Users must add the following environment variable to the [`.env`](/docs/setup/env-vars#marketplace-feature-enable--optional-) file to enable the marketplace feature:

 ```bash
 ENABLE_MARKETPLACE_FEATURE=true